 I’ll share the template + onboarding guide.

 I work as a lawyer and handle a lot of moving pieces.
-I needed something I could update fast, read fast, and rely on when I walk into a meeting with management or the CEO.
-So I built a simple timeline table in Google Sheets that keeps everything on one screen.
-It worked for me — now I’m sharing it.
+I needed something I could update fast, read fast, and rely on when I walk into a meeting.
+So I built a simple timeline table in Google Sheets that keeps everything on one screen without having to click through multiple pages.
+It worked for me.
+Now I’m sharing it.

 [email protected]